neutmute/neutmute.github.io/_posts/2021-08-08-Spike-Line-Following.md

 ![Scripts folder](/assets/img/blog/20210808/reflection-block.png)

-What does a black surface with with light landing on it?
+What does a black surface do with light landing on it?
+Reflect or Absorb?

 So using this block we no longer have a _black line follower_ but a ... ?